-- A. Chronic violations of wastewater discharge limits, defined here as those in which sixtysix percent (66%) or more of all of the measurements taken for the same pollutant parameter taken during a six (6) month period exceed by any magnitude a numeric pretreatment standard or requirement, including instantaneous limits as defined in Section 10.2 (40 CFR 403.3(I)); - B. Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of wastewater measurements taken for each pollutant parameter during a six (6) month period equals or exceeds the product of the numeric pretreatment standard or requirement including instantaneous limits, as defined by Section 10.2 (40 CFR 403.3(I)) multiplied by the applicable criteria (1.4 for BOD, TSS, fats, oils and grease, and 1.2 for all other pollutants except pH); - C. Continuous recorder monitoring for pH compliance shall utilize pH range excursions of greater than fifteen (>15) minutes duration for determination of violation.
-An industry shall be in Significant Noncompliance (SNC) when the total violations incurred during a semi-annual review period exceed sixty-six percent (66%) of the total pH analytical results during the same time period. - D. Any other violation of a Pretreatment Standard or Requirement as defined by Section 10.2 (40 CFR 403.3(I)), (daily maximum, long-term average, instantaneous limit, or narrative standard), that the District determines has caused, alone or in combination with other discharges, Interference or Pass-Through, including endangering the health of POTW personnel or the general public; - E. Any discharge of a pollutant that has caused imminent endangerment to the public or to the environment, or has resulted in the District's exercise of its emergency authority to halt or prevent such a discharge; - F. Failure to meet, within ninety (90) days of the scheduled date, a compliance schedule milestone contained in a wastewater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance; - G. Failure to provide within thirty (30) days after the due date, any required reports, including baseline monitoring reports, reports on compliance with Categorical Pretreatment Standard deadlines, periodic self-monitoring reports, and reports on compliance with compliance schedules; - H. Failure to accurately report noncompliance; or
+- A. Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent (66%) or more of all of the measurements taken for the same pollutant parameter taken during a six (6) month period exceed by any magnitude a numeric pretreatment standard or requirement, including instantaneous limits as defined in Section 10.2 (40 CFR 403.3(l)); - B. Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent

-I. Any other violation(s), which may include a violation of Best Management Practices, which the District determines will adversely affect the operation or implementation of the local pretreatment program.
+- C. Continuous recorder monitoring for pH compliance shall utilize pH range excursions of greater than fifteen (>15) minutes duration for determination of violation.
+An industry shall be in Significant Noncompliance (SNC) when the total violations incurred during a semi-annual review period exceed sixty-six percent (66%) of the total pH analytical results during the same time period. - D. Any other violation of a Pretreatment Standard or Requirement as defined by Section 10.2 (40 CFR 403.3(1)), (daily maximum, long-term average, instantaneous limit, or narrative standard), that the District determines has caused, alone or in combination with other discharges, Interference or Pass-Through, including endangering the health of POTW personnel or the general public; - E. Any discharge of a pollutant that has caused imminent endangerment to the public or to the environment, or has resulted in the District's exercise of its emergency authority to halt or prevent such a discharge; - F. Failure to meet, within ninety (90) days of the scheduled date, a compliance schedule milestone contained in a wastewater discharge permit or enforcement order for starting construction, completing construction, or attaining final compliance; - G. Failure to provide within thirty (30) days after the due date, any required reports, including baseline monitoring reports, reports on compliance with Categorical Pretreatment Standard deadlines, periodic self-monitoring reports, and reports on compliance with compliance schedules; - H. Failure to accurately report noncompliance; or - I. Any other violation(s), which may include a violation of Best Management Practices, which the District determines will adversely affect the operation or implementation of the local pretreatment program.